Card game: Combination games

+In many games, the aim is to form combinations of cards: by addition, by matching sets or forming sequences.
+All Rummy games are based on the last two principles, although in the basic variants, the end objective is to shed cards which makes them shedding games (see above).
+However, meld scoring variants such as Canasta or Rommé are true combination games.

 Comparing games

 Comparing card games are those where hand values are compared to determine the winner, also known as "vying" or "showdown" games.
 Poker, blackjack, mus, and baccarat are examples of comparing card games.
 As seen, nearly all of these games are designed as gambling games.

-Patience and solitaire games

-Solitaire games are designed to be played by one player.
-Most games begin with a specific layout of cards, called a tableau, and the object is then either to construct a more elaborate final layout, or to clear the tableau and/or the draw pile or stock by moving all cards to one or more "discard" or "foundation" piles.

-Drinking card games
+Drinking games

 Drinking card games are drinking games using cards, in which the object in playing the game is either to drink or to force others to drink.
 Many games are ordinary card games with the establishment of "drinking rules"; President, for instance, is virtually identical to Daihinmin but with additional rules governing drinking.
 Poker can also be played using a number of drinks as the wager.
 Another game often played as a drinking game is Toepen, quite popular in the Netherlands.
 Some card games are designed specifically to be played as drinking games.